Boat Registration and Permits

 Boats on the Shannon Navigation with engines more than 15bhp are obliged to register with Waterways Ireland.
 On the Erne registration of craft with engines over 10bhp is obligatory

 Any changes to ownership must be notified to Waterways Ireland immediately.

 Boats moving from the Shannon or Shannon Erne Waterway need not re-register as a mutual recognition scheme is in place.

-- complete and return an application form with the appropriate fee
+- complete the online application and pay the appropriate fee

 - mount the permit provided; and

 There are three types of permits in place all with different requirements which enable the boater to suit their own style of boating while remaining within the Bye-laws.
 Boats leaving the Grand Canal or Royal Canal to enter waterways managed under the registration system are not required to register as the permit on display is sufficient.

 To apply for a CMP Permit, a boat owner can;

 1. Complete the online Application Form

 2. Submit the online card payment of €126.